Five Traditional Chinese Art Forms You Need to Know

 1. 京剧 (jīng jù) - Peking Opera

 Praised as one of the national treasures of China, Peking opera 京剧 (jīng jù) combines skillful singing, graceful acrobatics, elaborate colorful costumes, and soulful storytelling to create a stage experience unlike any other.
-Peking opera was extremely popular during the Qing dynasty, and is currently preserved as an art form throughout China and Taiwan.
+Peking opera was extremely popular during the Qing dynasty, and is currently preserved as an art form throughout China.